-- This appliance is only for use with the type of gas indicated on the rating plate.
-This appliance is not convertible for use with other gases. - Do not place propane/LP supply tank(s) inside any structure.
-Locate propane/LP supply tank(s) outdoors (propane/LP units only). - To prevent performance problems, the use of a propane/LP tank of less than 100 lbs. capacity is not recommended (propane/ LP units only). - 4.
-If you smell gas - · shut off gas supply - · do not try to light any appliance - do not touch any electrical switch; do not use any phone in your building - immediately call your gas supplier from a neighbor's phone.
-Follow the gas supplier's instructions - if you cannot reach your gas supplier, call the fire department - This heater shall not be installed in a bedroom or bathroom. - 6.
-Do not burn solid-fuel in a fireplace in which a vent-free room heater is installed. - 7.
+- 4. If you smell gas - shut off gas supply - · do not try to light any appliance - do not touch any electrical switch; do not use any phone in your building - immediately call your gas supplier from a neighbor's phone.
+Follow the gas supplier's instructions - if you cannot reach your gas supplier, call the fire department - 5.
+This heater shall not be installed in a bedroom or bathroom unless installed as a vented appliance (see Installing Damper Clamp Accessory for Vented Operation, page 11).
+This gas log set may not be installed as a vented appliance in a bedroom or bathroom in the Commonwealth of Massachusetts. - Do not burn solid-fuel in a fireplace in which a vent-free room heater is installed. - 7.
 Before installing in a solid fuel burning fireplace, the chimney flue and firebox must be cleaned of soot, creosote, ashes and loose paint by a qualified chimney cleaner.
 Creosote will ignite if highly heated.
 A dirty chimney flue may create and distribute soot within the house.
 Inspect chimney flue and firebox for damage.
 If damaged, repair flue before operating heater. - 8.
 If fireplace has glass doors, never operate this heater with glass doors closed.
 Any glass doors shall be fully opened when the appliance is in operation.
 If you operate heater with doors closed, heat buildup inside fireplace will cause glass to burst.
 Make sure there are no obstructions across openings of fireplace. - This log heater is designed to be smokeless.
 If logs ever appear to smoke, turn off heater and call a qualified service person.
-Note: During initial operation, slight smoking could occur due to log curing and heater burning manufacturing residues. - To prevent the creation of soot, follow the instructions in Cleaning and Maintenance, page 23.

-- 11. Before using furniture polish, wax, carpet cleaner or similar products, turn heater off.
+Note: During initial operation, slight smoking could occur due to log curing and heater burning manufacturing residues. - To prevent the creation of soot, follow the instructions in Cleaning and Maintenance, page 20. - 11.
+Before using furniture polish, wax, carpet cleaner or similar products, turn heater off.
 If heated, the vapors from these products may create a white powder residue within burner box or on adjacent walls or furniture. - 12.
 This heater needs fresh, outside air ventilation to run properly.
 This heater has an Oxygen Depletion Sensing (ODS) safety shutoff system.
-The ODS shuts down the heater if not enough fresh air is available.
-See Air for Combustion and Ventilation, page 6.
-If heater keeps shutting off, see Troubleshooting, page 24. - 13.
+The ODS shuts down the

+- heater if not enough fresh air is available.
+See Air for Combustion and Ventilation, page 5.
+If heater keeps shutting off, see Troubleshooting, page 22. - 13.
 Do not run heater - where flammable liquids or vapors are used or stored - · under dusty conditions - 14.
 Do not use this heater to cook food or burn paper or other objects. - 15.
 Do not use heater if any part has been exposed to or under water.
 Immediately call a qualified service technician to inspect the room heater and to replace any part of the control system and any gas control which has been under water. - Do not operate heater if any log is broken.
 Do not operate heater if a log is chipped (dime-sized or larger). - Turn heater off and let cool before servicing.
 Only a qualified service person should service and repair heater. - 18.
-Operating heater above elevations of 4,500 feet could cause pilot outage. - 19.
-Provide adequate clearances around air openings. - Solid fuels shall not be burned in a fireplace in which an unvented room heater is installed. - Installation and the provisions for combustion and ventilation air must conform with the National Fuel Gas Code, ANSI Z223.1/NFPA 54. - 22.
-When installing as a vented appliance in a manufactured home or mobile home, the installation must conform with the Manufactured Home Construction and Safety Standard, Title 24 CFR, Part 3280, or when applicable, with Manufacture Home Installations Standard, ANSI/NCBCS A225.1/NFPZ 501A.
+Operating heater above elevations of 4,500 feet could cause pilot outage. - Provide adequate clearances around air openings. - Solid fuels shall not be burned in a fireplace in which an unvented room heater or decorative appliance is installed. - 21.
+When installing as a vented appliance in a manufactured home, the installation must conform with the Manufactured Home Construction and Safety Standard, Title 24 CFR, Part 3280 or when standard is not applicable, with Manufacture Home Installations Standard, ANSI/NCSBCS A225.1/NFPZ 501A.